TRICHOMONIASIS

 How is trichomoniasis diagnosed?

 It is not possible to diagnose trichomoniasis based on symptoms alone.
-For both men and women, your health care provider can examine you and get a laboratory test to diagnose trichomoniasis.
+For both men and women, your healthcare provider can examine you and get a laboratory test to diagnose trichomoniasis.

 All PULSE Clinics in Thailand provide the most comprehensive PCR Tests for 28 infections to give you peace of mind and fast treatment